mikaelpatel/Arduino-Shell/README.md

 # Arduino-Shell

-This library provides a forth style shell for Arduino sketches.
+This library provides a forth/postscript style shell for Arduino sketches.
 Shell uses a byte token threaded instruction set.
-The tokens, characters, are chosen so that it is possible to write small scripts directly.
-A token compiler is not required.
-As forth scripts are in Reverse Polish Notation (RPN).
+The tokens, characters, are chosen so that it is possible to write small scripts directly without a token compiler.
+As forth scripts are written in Reverse Polish Notation (RPN), and executed in the given order.

 ![screenshot](https://dl.dropboxusercontent.com/u/993383/Cosa/screenshots/Screenshot%20from%202016-02-29%2011%3A00%3A13.png)

-The shell has built-in instruction level trace.
+The help debugging and performance tune scripts the shell has built-in instruction level trace.
 It prints the instruction cycle count, script address, opcode, stack depth and contents).
 Typical output in the Serial Monitor above.

-The classical blink sketch in the shell script language is
+The classical Arduino Blink sketch in the shell script language is
 ```
  13O{13H1000D13L1000DT}w
 ```